imshamus/vttp5_sdf_day01ws/README.md

 insensitive)
 • delete - delete an item from the cart based on the item’s index (from list command).
 If an incorrect index is provided, display an error message

+git checkout -b feature/implement-shopping-cart-db  # Create and switch to your new branch